nitwit-se/notes/content/posts/20231114163855-openai_s_assistants_api.md

 ```
 ### Handle the function calls

-Now when we execute the loop polling for run status things are going to (hoepfuly) grind to a half and lock up the code.
+Now when we execute the loop polling for run status things are going to (hoepfuly) grind to a halt and lock our loop.
 This is because the language model is now going to start calling our functions and we have no function handler.

 Start with some simple debug output to see what is going on: